jeanetienne/jeanetienne.github.io/_posts/2017-09-10-advanced-xcode-template.md

 title: Advanced Xcode 9 File Template (Part 2)
 ---

-In the [first part of this article (Simple Xcode 9 Template)]({% post_url 2017-08-27-xcode-template %}) we saw how to create a simple Xcode File Template to generate a custom file.
+In the [first part of this article (Simple Xcode 9 File Template)]({% post_url 2017-08-27-xcode-template %}) we saw how to create a simple Xcode File Template to generate a custom file.
 Let's go beyond the Copy/Paste type of template, and see what we can do to make a more dynamic template with options to let the user tailor the generated files.

 ### Table of Contents
 - [Adding Options](#adding-options)